 When commissioning services, the local authority should assure itself and have evidence that contract terms, conditions and fee levels for care and support services are appropriate to provide the delivery of the agreed care packages with agreed quality of care.
 This should support and promote the wellbeing of people who receive care and support, and allow for the service provider ability to meet statutory obligations to pay at least the national minimum wage and provide effective training and development of staff and enable retention of staff.
 It should also allow retention of staff commensurate with delivering services to the agreed quality, and encourage innovation and improvement.
 Local authorities should have regard to guidance on minimum fee levels necessary to provide this assurance, taking account of the local economic environment.
 This assurance should understand that reasonable fee levels allow for a reasonable rate of return by independent providers that is sufficient to allow the overall pool of efficient providers to remain sustainable in the long term.

 The local authority should also ensure that it has functions and systems in place to fulfil its duties on market shaping and commissioning itself that are fit for purpose, with sufficient capacity and capability of trained and qualified staff to meet the requirements set out in the Care Act 2014 and the Care and Support Statutory Guidance 2016.

-In particular, local authorities should encourage relevant staff to be trained or developed to meet the National Skills Academy standards and programmes of training for care and support Commissioners or equivalent, and appropriate standards for commissioning related services such as housing services where appropriate.
+In particular, local authorities should encourage relevant staff to be trained or developed to meet the National Skills Academy standards and programmes of training for care and support commissioners and appropriate standards for commissioning related services such as housing services, where appropriate.
 Local authorities should consider the skills and capabilities needed to support new approaches to commissioning, for example, outcomes-based and integrated commissioning.
-Local authorities should have regard to the emerging skill levels and qualifications being developed for commissioning staff by Skills for Care.
+Local authorities should have regard to the skill levels and qualifications for commissioning staff from Skills for Care.